 21 Dartmouth Street

-KPMG LL, a UK limited liability partnership, operates from 22 offices across the UK with approximately 12,000 partners and staff.
-The UK firm recorded a turnover of £1.9 billion in the year ended September 2014.
-KPMG is a global network of professional firms providing Audit, Tax and Advisory services.
-It Operates in 155 countries and has 162,000 professionals working in member firms around the world. the independent members firms of the KPMG network are affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
-Each KPMG firm is legally distinct and separate entity and describes itself as such.
+KPMG LLP, a UK limited liability partnership, operates from 22 offices across the UK with approximately 12,000 partners and staff.
+The UK firm recorded a revenue of £1.96 billion in the year ended September 2015.
+KPMG is a global network of professional firms providing Audit, Tax, and Advisory services.
+It operates in 155 countries and has 174,000 professionals working in member firms around the world.
+The independent member firms of the KPMG network are affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+Each KPMG firm is a legally distinct and separate entity and describes itself as such.